splunk/public-o11y-docs/gdi/get-data-in/connect/aws/get-awstoc.rst

 .. toctree::
   :hidden:

-  AWS prerequisites and supported regions <aws-prereqs>
+  AWS authentication and supported regions <aws-prereqs>
   Connect to AWS with the UI guided setup <aws-wizardconfig>
   Connect to AWS with the API <aws-apiconfig>
   Connect to AWS with Terraform <aws-terraformconfig>